 How College Mentors Can Foster Student Success

-If you are currently in college or a recent grad, you've probably heard about how important professional networking is in your early career.
-Finding a good mentor is useful for networking, but it can also lead to many other benefits.
+Whether you're in college or a recent grad, you've probably heard how important professional networking is as you work to establish your career.
+Finding a good mentor is not only useful for networking but can also provide benefits like career support and advice.

-Mentoring relationships focus on connecting you and your goals with opportunities to succeed.
+Mentoring relationships help connect you and your goals with opportunities to succeed.
 The 2018 Gallup Alumni Survey found that "college graduates are almost two times more likely to be engaged at work if they had a mentor who encouraged them to pursue their goals and dreams."

-The study also found that college graduates with faculty members who "cared about them as a person" benefit from higher levels of wellbeing.
+The study also revealed that college graduates with faculty members who "cared about them as a person" tend to benefit from higher levels of well-being.

-College mentorship programs can be particularly beneficial for specific groups, such as first-year students, first-generation students, and underrepresented minority students.
-According to MENTOR, at-risk youth who have a mentor are 55% more likely to enroll in college than their peers who lack a mentor.
+College mentorship programs can be particularly beneficial for specific groups, such as first-year students, first-generation students, and students of color.
+According to MENTOR, at-risk youth who have a mentor are 55% more likely to enroll in college than those without a mentor.

-Meanwhile, research from the College of Charleston shows that for first-year, African American students, "the mentoring relationship can provide academic, social, and career guidance that is invaluable during the undergraduate years."
+Research from the College of Charleston found that for first-year Black students, "the mentoring relationship can provide academic, social, and career guidance that is invaluable during the undergraduate years."